mdcauwer/cv/README.md

 # Milan De Cauwer

 I currently am a postdoctoral researcher at the School of Computer Science and Information Technology,  University College Cork, Ireland.
-I am a computer scientist with a background in  operations research, combinatorial optimisation and currently curious about applied machine learning.
+I am a computer scientist with a background in  operations research, combinatorial optimisation and currently curious about applied machine learning and data sciences.

 I find great motivation in bringing together technologies from the realm of artificial intelligence to tackle automated decision-making problems in sustainability related challenges.